big-unibo/DataPlatformDesign/README.md

    ```sh
    python dataplatform_design/src/test/create_test_scenario.py --scenario_name {scenario_name}
    ```

 Upon creation, users can then define the DFD.ttl ontology to reflect the pipeline to be implemented.
-The above script optionally takes a further set of parameters defining paths of user-defined .ttl files for scenario creation, such as
+The above script optionally takes a further set of parameters defining paths of user-defined .ttl files for scenario creation, such as:

 - --service_ecosystem
 - --tag_taxonomy
 - --solution
 - --preferences
-- --dfd.
+- --dfd

 <u>Please note that in case of using user-defined ontologies with different namespaces than the default ones, such ontologies' namespaces and prefixes <b>must</b> be updated in </u> `/dataplatform_design/src/test/scenarios/scenario_{scenario_name}/configs/config.yml`.